10th Panzer Division (Wehrmacht): Operational history

 For most of its history, the division was organized into three regiments: 7th Panzer, and 69th and 86th Panzergrenadier (mechanized infantry).
 Other units included an artillery regiment and one each of motorcycle, reconnaissance, tank destroyer, engineer, and signal battalions.

 The 10th Panzer Division was first formed on 1 April 1939 in Prague, as a composite formation made-up of previously established units throughout Germany.
 Many of these units were transferred from the 20th Motorized Division, the 29th Motorized Division, and the 3rd Light Division.
 By the fall of 1939, the division was still forming, but was nonetheless committed to the invasion of Poland before the process was complete.
 For that reason, the 10th Panzer Division remained in reserve for most of that campaign.
 It was moved from Pomerania in August into Poland, where it was hastily given control of the 7th Panzer Regiment, the 4th Panzer Brigade and several SS units.

 The division completed its formation by the start of 1940.
 It consisted of the 10th Rifle Brigade with the 69th and 86th Rifle Regiments, the 4th Panzer Brigade with the 7th and 8th Panzer Regiments, and the 90th Artillery Regiment.

 Once complete, the division was sent to France to participate in the invasion of that country.
-Committed to the XIX Motorized Corps, the 10th Panzer Division was deployed to the southern axis of the fight, with the 1st and 2nd Panzer Divisions as well as Infantry Regiment Großdeutschland.
+Committed to the XIX Motorized Corps of generalleutnant Heinz Guderian, the 10th Panzer Division was deployed to the southern axis of the fight, with the 1st and 2nd Panzer Divisions as well as Infantry Regiment Großdeutschland.
 It moved through Luxembourg and broke through the French lines at the Meuse River near Sedan, advancing all the way to the English Channel in its first engagement.
 At Sedan, the division remained briefly in reserve to protect the German bridgehead across the river from French counterattack.
 From there, the division pushed Allied forces from the ports in the Flanders region, before engaged in mopping-up operations in western areas of France after the French surrender.
 Following this, the division engaged in occupation duties and training in France.